-During a flight to Cape Town not too many years ago I was asked to speak with a customer sitting in the front row of the Premium cabin.
+During a flight to Cape Town not too many years ago I was asked to speak with a customer sitting at the front of Premium.

 Premium is superior to Economy but not quite Upper Class.

 Since take-off she had been asking to be upgraded because her husband couldn’t get comfortable.
-I had seen him board using a walking stick, he had a spinal issue which prevented him from being able to stand upright.
+I had seen him board using a walking stick and knew he had a spinal issue which prevented him from being able to stand upright.

 After introducing myself she told me she wanted to be upgraded to Upper Class so her husband could use the bed.
-Having explained I didn’t have the authority to do that she said they had been upgraded many times by the flight manager.
-She told me as a gold club flying member they were entitled to an upgrade.
+Having explained I didn’t have the authority to do that she said they had been upgraded many times by the Flight Service Manager.
+She told me as a gold club flying member they were entitled to be upgraded.

-I explained that wasn’t company policy and although we do everything possible to look after gold club customers, as a flight manager I wasn’t authorised to upgrade them.
+I explained that wasn’t company policy and although we do everything possible to make gold club customers feel welcome, as a Flight ServiceManager I wasn’t authorised to upgrade them.

 Despite trying to help as much as I could she only wanted her husband to be upgraded.
-It’s important to mention that at this time, the company strictly prohibited us from upgrading customers to Upper Class.
+At this time the company strictly prohibited us from upgrading anyone to Upper Class.